 TYSON MATTHEW KOTTELENBERG

-This blog is about our 16 year old son Tyson.
+This blog is about our 17 year old son Tyson.
 Tyson was born with serious complex congenital heart defects, (Hypoplastic Right Ventricle, Tricuspid Atresia, Coarctation of Aorta, Transposed Great Arteries, with VSD and ASD.)
 In short, the right side of his heart is completely under-developed (he has half a heart,) his main arteries are mixed up, and his aorta is narrow.
 He has undergone 3 open-heart surgeries and 5 heart catheterization procedures to try to 'repair' his heart.
 Tyson also has severe narrowing in his pulmonary veins which is causing higher venous pressures.
-He's still doing AMAZINGLY well all things considered.
+He's still doing very well all things considered.
 We entrust our dear son into the hands of God, knowing that in all things God works for the good of those who love Him!

 Not Going Home Yet